ReaperJolly/ReaperJolly/README.md

 My goal is to learn programming and upgrade personal skills.

-:notebook: Currently focused on learning Responsive Web Design.
+:notebook: Currently focused on basics of front-end development.

-:computer: Self-taught via Odin Project.
+:computer: Self-taught via Odin Project and also attending Algebra course.

 :house_with_garden: My location is in Osijek, Croatia - feel free to visit and enjoy good food.